-Email: lbelton@afchildrensservices.ca Website: www.afchildrensservices.ca
+E-mail: riverview@afchildrensservices.ca Website: www.afchildrensservices.ca/riverview

-This statement sets forth our Program Goals and Approaches to plan for and create positive learning environments and experiences that support the learning and development of the children attending our program.
-We are confident in the quality of our programs and our ability to ensure high quality experiences that lead to positive outcomes in relation to your children's learning, development, health and well-being.
+This statement sets forth our goals and approaches to plan for and create positive learning environments and experiences that support the learning and development of the children.
+The purpose of this policy statement is intended to strengthen the quality of our programs and ensure high quality experiences that lead to positive outcomes in relation to your children's learning, development, health and well-being.
 Our program is structured to be responsive to each individual child's development.
 We view each child as being competent, curious and capable of complex thinking.
 We provide a supportive environment that encourages positive social interactions and an understanding of each child's uniqueness.